DaRealCoolGaming/darealcoolgaming.github.io/Notes/Unit2Notes.md

 -LTE: 4G Cell Service that allows for connection with the Internet without wires on a cellular device.

 -Ethernet: Lan technology that allows users to access Internet WITH wires.

+-Positional Number System: Number system with each digits value corresponding on its face value and position.

+-Binary: Binary is a number system using 1s and 0s

+-Decimal: Decimal is a number system using 0-9

+-ASCII: TBD at this date